 How to Use Baking Soda As Detergent

-Put one cup of baking soda directly onto the clothes or into the dispenser.
+Put one cup of baking soda directly into the drum or dispenser.
 Then wash normally, with warm or hot water, depending on the fabrics.

 Type | Brightener, cleaner, stain remover |